 New York has an abundance of art, culture, food, and activities to enjoy.
 These activities can be enjoyed both in the comfort of your home or outside in the open air.
-People have increasingly turned to more outdoor activities due to the COVID-19 pandemic.
+People have increasingly turned to more outdoor activities.
 As such, they have begun to research more parks, festivals, and outdoor museums.

 If you love the great outdoors and are looking for new outdoor activities NYC, you’ve come to the right place.

 Central Park might not be the largest in NYC, but it is certainly the most adorable park in the city.
 More than 38 million people visit the park annually, which covers nearly 51 blocks, or a total area of 843 acres, in the middle of Manhattan.

 There are several sites of attraction in the park, such as the Central Park Zoo, Sheep Meadow, the Jacqueline Kennedy Onassis Reservoir, and the Ramble and Lake.

 Central Park is not like any other park you’d find on the next block–it’s an iconic park that represents NYC as much as the Statue of Liberty.
 Visiting it is a must if given the opportunity to be in NYC.

 NYC is the poster city of modern civilization.
 What the rest of the world imagines, New Yorkers already have implemented.
 They are always ahead of the curve.

 The project was initiated as part of the Hudson Yards Redevelopment Project in Manhattan, the big honeycomb-like structure in the master plan.
 The structure is known as the Vessel, and it rises 16 stories.
 There are 2,500 individual steps to climb that take visitors to its 80 stages.
 The top of the vessel provides a rare view of the city and is definitely worth the muscles you use to get there.